-In the setting of brain anoxia due to cardiac arrest, resuscitation efforts, optimizing blood pressure, and maintaining systemic perfusion are the critical component of treatment.
+In the setting of brain anoxia due to cardiac arrest, resuscitation efforts, optimizing blood pressure, and maintaining systemic perfusion are critical components of treatment.
 Clinical management is focused on supportive care, treatment of the underlying cause of the hypoxia, and prevention of ongoing brain injury.
 A variety of neuroprotective strategies have been evaluated in an effort to prevent cell death by interrupting or attenuating the cascade of events by which hypoxia precipitates neuronal apoptosis and necrosis.
-The most promising of these is therapeutic hypothermia or targeted temperature management, which has become the standard of care for comatose survivors of cardiac arrest.
+The most promising of these is therapeutic hypothermia or targeted temperature management, which had become the standard of care for comatose survivors of cardiac arrest.
 Initial trials evaluated the utility of induced hypothermia, to a target of 32-34 degrees Celsius, for patients with cardiac arrest due to ventricular fibrillation or pulseless ventricular tachycardia.
-These randomized controlled trials indicated that patients who received hypothermia had lower mortality rates and improved neurological outcome.
+These randomized controlled trials indicated that patients who received hypothermia had lower mortality rates and improved neurological outcomes.
 In a 2006 meta-analysis including roughly 400 patients, authors calculated a number needed to treat of 5 patients to present 1 poor neurological outcome.
-Subsequent observational studies have confirmed that therapeutic hypothermia can be implemented successfully in clinical practice, low rates of adverse events.
-A subsequent, larger trial evaluated the benefits of mild hypothermia, with a target temperature of 33 degrees Celsius, as opposed to targeted temperature management with a goal of 36 degrees Celsius.
-In this study, investigators were unable to detect a statistically significant benefit in either arm of the trial, leading some researchers to hypothesize that avoiding hyperthermia is the key to improving neurological recovery.
 In the latest version of the Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiac Care, the American Heart Association recommends that all comatose adult patients after cardiac arrest should receive targeted temperature management, with a goal temperature between 32-36 degrees Celsius, maintained for 24 hours after the arrest.

 Anoxic brain injury can be devastating after prolonged cerebral hypoxia; further, it is often challenging to predict the prognosis based on clinical findings.
 Although the clinical exam provides valuable prognostic information, much of the literature on exam findings pre-dates the advent of therapeutic hypothermia and targeted temperature management.
 It is also important to recognize that induced hypothermia can have significant effects on the pharmacokinetics of many commonly used sedative and analgesic medications, including propofol and fentanyl.
 Consequently, examiners must ensure that the patient is normothermic, and that sedating medications have been held for an adequate period before performing a neurological assessment for prognostic purposes.
 It has long been appreciated that patients who demonstrate one or more absent brainstem reflexes in the hours immediately following an arrest can often be observed to improve with time.
 For that reason, it was often recommended to delay prognostication until 72 hours after the arrest; in particular, the absence of corneal and/or pupillary reflexes at 72 hours has been established as a reliable sign of poor neurological outcome.
 The motor exam at 72 hours has also been noted to correlate with prognosis in non-hypothermic patients.
 Specifically, an absent or extensor response to central pain at 72 hours has a high positive predictive value for poor outcomes.
 In the era of therapeutic hypothermia, some investigators have attempted to validate these findings.
 In one such study, bilateral absence of pupillary light reflexes was found to be a reliable indicator of poor neurological outcome in patients treated with hypothermia; however, the authors note that it is necessary to exclude surgical pupils and pre-existing pupillary abnormalities.
 Unfortunately, corneal reflexes and motor examination appear to be somewhat less reliable.